 Why the Loss of a Loved One is Tough to Handle

 When your loved one departs, all that you’re left with are the memories of the person.
-Most of the times, you might find it difficult to handle these memories.
+Most of the time, you might find it difficult to handle these memories.

 Incidents, events, things, and people revive these memories and you tend to feel sad about the loss.
 You miss the person, and with time such memories become associated with sadness and pain.

 This happens more so in cases when the loss of a loved one is unexpected and tragic.
-Your heart and mind isn’t ready and willing to accept this unfortunate event of life.
+Your heart and mind aren’t ready and willing to accept this unfortunate event of life.

 You tend to not understand the loss and keep blaming yourself, others, or the circumstances and find it difficult to come to terms with it.
 It seems so unjust and cruel.

 You then harbor such painful thoughts and feelings for long periods and are unable to cope up with, or move forward in life.

 This is why you need to take steps to learn about dealing with the stress of loss of a loved one with the help of some coping mechanisms.

 “Love’s over brimming mystery joins death and life.
 It has filled my cup of pain with joy.” ~ Rabindranath Tagore

 Coping with the Loss of a Loved One